Neuropathic pain: History

-The history of pain management can be traced back to ancient times.
-Galen also suggested nerve tissue as the transferring route of pain to the brain through the invisible psychic pneuma.
-The idea of origination of pain from the nerve itself, without any exciting pathology in other organs is presented by medieval medical scholars such as Rhazes, Haly Abbas and Avicenna.
-They named this type of pain specifically as "vaja al asab" [nerve originated pain], described its numbness, tingling and needling quality, discussed its etiology and the differentiating characteristics.
+The history of pain management dates back to ancient times.
+Galen also suggested nerve tissue as the transferring route of pain to the brain through the invisible, psychic pneuma.
+The idea of origination of pain from the nerve itself, without any exciting pathology in other organs, is presented by medieval medical scholars such as Rhazes, Haly Abbas and Avicenna.
+They named this type of pain specifically as "vaja al asab" (nerve originated pain), described its numbness, tingling and needling qualities, and discussed its etiology and differentiating characteristics.

-The description of neuralgia was made by John Fothergill (1712-1780).
-In a medical article entitled "Clinical Lecture on Lead Neuropathy" published in 1924 the word "Neuropathy" was used for the first time by Gordon.
+The first formal description of neuralgia was made by John Fothergill (1712–1780).
+In a medical article entitled "Clinical Lecture on Lead Neuropathy" (published in 1924), the word "neuropathy" was used for the first time by Gordon.

 Proposed mechanistic basis for neuropathic pain

 The underlying pathophysiology of neuropathic pain remains a contested topic.
 The etiology and mechanism of pain are related to the cause of the pain.
-Certain forms of neuropathic pain are associated with lesions to the central nervous system such as thalamic pain associated with certain lesions (for instance strokes) to the thalamus whereas other forms of pain have a peripheral inciting injury such as traumatic neuropathies.
-The inciting cause of neuropathy has important consequences for its mechanistic basis as different tissues and cells are involved.
-The mechanistic basis of neuropathic pain remains controversial as do the relative contributions of each pathway.
-Notably our understanding of these processes is largely driven by rodent models in part because studying these tissues in living adults is difficult.
+Some forms of neuropathic pain are associated with lesions to the central nervous system, such as thalamic pain associated with lesions (resulting from, for instance, cerebrovascular events) to the thalamus, whereas other forms of pain have a peripheral inciting injury, such as those precipitating traumatic neuropathies.
+The cause of neuropathy affects its mechanisms, involving different tissues and cells.
+The exact pathways of neuropathic pain and the relative contributions of each pathway remain matters of controversy.
+Notably, current understanding relies mainly on rodent models because studying pain-originating tissues in living humans is difficult.

 Peripheral

-With peripheral nervous system lesions, a number of processes may occur.
-Intact neurons may become unusually sensitive and develop spontaneous pathological activity and abnormal excitability.
+With peripheral nervous system lesions, several processes may occur.
+Intact neurons may become unusually sensitive, developing spontaneous pathological activity and abnormal excitability.

-During neuropathic pain, ectopic activity arises in the peripheral nociceptors and this appears to be due in part to changes in the ion channel expression at the level of the periphery.
-There may be an increase in the expression or activity of voltage gated sodium and calcium channels which will support action potential generation.
-There may also be a decrease in potassium channels which would normally oppose action potential generation.
-Each of these changes appears to support an increase in excitability, which may allow endogenous stimuli to cause spontaneous pain.
+During neuropathic pain, ectopic activity arises in peripheral nociceptors, which appears to be partly due to changes in ion channel expression at the peripheral level.
+There may be an increase in the expression or activity of voltage-gated sodium and calcium channels, which will support the generation of action potentials.
+There may also be a decrease in potassium channels, which generally oppose the generation of action potentials.
+These changes appear to support increased excitability, which may allow endogenous stimuli to cause spontaneous pain.

 Central

-Central mechanisms of neuropathic pain involve a number of major pathways.
-Nociception is ordinarily transduced by a polysynaptic pathway through the spinal cord, and up the spinothalamic tract to the thalamus and then the cortex.
-Broadly speaking in neuropathic pain, neurons are hypersensitized, glia become activated and there is a loss of inhibitory tone.
+The central mechanisms of neuropathic pain involve several major pathways.
+Nociception is ordinarily transduced by a polysynaptic path through the spinal cord, up the spinothalamic tract to the thalamus, and then to the cerebral cortex.
+Broadly speaking, in neuropathic pain, neurons are hypersensitized, glia become activated, and inhibitory tone is lost.